Tuesday, July 14, 2026

 In December 2025, the Redding Consortium for Educational Equity voted 19-2 to recommend merging the four school districts that share Wilmington's students into a single consolidated district.
 The prop...

-1 in 2: Delaware's Homeless Students and the Attendance Crisis
+1 in 2: Delaware's Students Who Are Homeless and the Attendance Crisis

 At the Hope Center in New Castle County, Delaware's largest family shelter, more than half of the 300-plus residents are children.
 They sleep in converted hotel rooms, ride buses to schools across the...